pantheon-systems/documentation/source/content/guides/logs-pantheon/06-faq-logs.md

 ### How can I access the Drupal event log?

-Drupal logs events using the Database Logging module (dblog) by default.
+Drupal logs events with the Database Logging module (dblog) by default.
 PHP fatal errors can sometimes be found in these logs, depending on how much Drupal bootstrapped.
 You can access the event logs in a couple ways:

 - Visit `/admin/reports/dblog` after you've logged in as administrator.
 - Use [Terminus](/terminus):